DaveTheMonitor/TMModTutorial/CustomItems.md

 }
 ```

+NOTE: Make sure you use MonoGame's Vector3, not System.Numerics's Vector3!
+If you use the wrong Vector3, your project will not build with the either the error `'Vector3' is an ambiguous reference between 'Microsoft.Xna.Framework.Vector3' and 'System.Numerics.Vector3'` or `Cannot convert from 'System.Numerics.Vector3' to 'Microsoft.Xna.Framework.Vector3'`.
+If this happens, remove the using statement for System.Numerics at the top of the file.

 ![Staff Swing](Images/StaffSwing.png)

 You might notice that if you attack an enemy with this staff when they can't see you, they won't target you.
 This is because we're just dealing damage to them, not telling them that they're being attacked.
 To have them target the player when attacked, add this to the swing event immediately after `TakeDamageAndDisplay`: